-- (g) The selection of permanent options (i.e. discharge, clearance or disposal) for the release of radioactive waste from regulatory control. - (h) Ensuring that, wherever possible, radioactive waste is in a passively safe condition. - (i) International best7 practices and lessons from industry experience. - 2.6 Radioactive waste is typically managed by a series of organizations (which might be privately or publicly owned) that carry out the sequence of required predisposal management and disposal steps.
-For example, radioactive waste generated by one organization may be transferred to another for processing (pretreatment, treatment and conditioning), to another for storage, and to yet another for disposal (see Fig. 1).
+- (g) The selection of permanent options (i.e. discharge, clearance or disposal) for the release of radioactive waste from regulatory control. - (h) EnsuringThe need to ensure that, wherever possible, radioactive waste is in a passively safe condition. - (i) International best8 practices and lessons from industry experience.

+2.6 Radioactive waste is typically managed by a series of organizations (which might be privately or publicly owned) that carry out the sequence of required predisposal management and disposal steps.
+For example, radioactive waste generated by one organization may be transferred to another for processing (i.e. pretreatment, treatment and conditioning), to another for storage, and to yet another for disposal (see Fig. 1).
 Figure 1 illustrates the systemic control of radioactive waste management by operating organizations at different facilities working under a series of management systems, and under the governmental, legal and regulatory framework.
-Waste package specifications8 and waste acceptance criteria facilitate safe transfer of waste across the boundaries between management systems.
+Waste package specifications9 and waste acceptance criteria facilitate the safe transfer of waste across the boundaries between management systems.

-FIG. 1 Illustration of the Systemic Control of Radioactive Waste Management by Operating Organizations at Different Facilities working under a series of Management Systems.
+FIG. 1 Illustration of the Systemic Controlsystemic control of Radioactive Waste Managementradioactive waste management by Operating Organizationsoperating organizations at Different Facilitiesdifferent facilities working under a series of Management Systems. management systems.
+WPS: waste package specifications; WAC: waste acceptance criteria.